 - Press the or button to select the diagnostics code. - 2.
 Press the mode button to confirm. - The value and/or status of the diagnostics code is shown in the display. - 3.
-Press the or button to set the value. - 4.
-If you allow the value to flash for three seconds, the setting is automatically confirmed.
+Press the \bigcirc or \bigcirc button to set the value. - If you allow the value to flash for three seconds, the setting is automatically confirmed. - ✓ is shown in the display for 1 second.